What to monitor?

 /api/status, consult the api docs for more info.

-- Docker api-worker container - check that the manager container is running on all worker nodes.
+- Docker worker container - check that the worker container is running on all worker nodes.

 - (Optional) routing layers - changes depending on your design.